 This is the quickest route to the summit.

-The hike itself is about a mile, climbing no more than 1000 feet of elevation, and taking about an hour each way.
+The hike itself is about a mile, climbing no more than 1000 feet of elevation, and taking about 1 to 2 hours up and 45 minutes down.
 (The exact distant depends on how far you can drive on the 4WD road.)

 From Las Vegas, take I-15 north (in the Salt Lake City direction).
 Go about 15 miles and take the US-93 exit.
 Head north on US-93 for about 75 miles until you pass a shallow lake on the left (Lower Pahranagat Lake).
 Watch the milepost markers along the side of the road.
 Look for Milepost LN-32, which is near the Wildlife Refuge headquarters.
 About 2/10 mile after Milepost 32, there is a gated dirt road on the left.
 The gate may be open or closed, but it should not be locked.
 (If you find a locked gate, it is probably not the right one -- There are several other gated roads in this area.)
 Turn here, and reset your odometer. (photo of start of road)

 Immediately after entering the dirt road, you may see a symbolic "No Vehicles" sign.
 This sign refers to a side road to the right, and not the main road you are on.
 Continue on the main road across a narrow strip of the wildlife refuge into the desert hills.
 This is now public (BLM) land.
 Proceed on the main road for 18.7 miles.
 Along the way, be on alert for stray cattle and possibly a closed cattle gate.
 (You can open any gate you find, but be sure to close it after you.)
 The road heads southwest at first, then at 8.5 miles, the main road takes a sharp and unexpected turn to the right (northwest).
 (Do not keep going straight, or you might get stuck in sand.)
-Along the next 10 miles, you will pass several side roads, but continue on the most travelled road.
+Along the next 10 miles, you will pass several side roads (mostly leading to water troughs), but continue on the most traveled road.

 At 18.7 miles, the main road turns right, with a smaller road going straight.
 Take the straight road.
 This road is graded, but not as often as the main road.
 It is likely to be covered with snow or mud in winter and may be impassible then (photo of snowbound road).
 At mile 22.2, you will come to Badger Spring, where there is a cattle trough and the remains of a developed spring.
 Shortly after Badger Spring, the road degenerates and becomes impassible for ordinary cars.
 Park anywhere that doesn't block the road and that is out of sight of Badger Spring.
 (Under Nevada Law, you must park at least 100 yards from the cattle trough.)

 Hikers and 4WDs should continue along the same road for another 1/2 mile.
 When you encounter a fork, go left.
 The road starts getting badly washed out here, and drivers may have to get out and repair it to continue further.
 (Bring a shovel.)
 Eventually, the road reaches a saddle where there is ample evidence of prior camping.
+(Update, May 2015: The last 100 yards of the road to the saddle are badly damaged, and the saddle itself is no longer reachable by an ordinary SUV, but you'll find parking just below it.)
 This saddle is the preferred camping spot and the traditional trailhead.

 The trail begins at the saddle, heading up a ridge to the south.
 It is evident from use and from intermittant trail markings.